visv-one/links-manager/README.md

-# Getting Started with Create React App
+# Links Manger

+Links Manger is a project with which URLs are bookmarked with tags attached

+## Node.js Backend

+Backend is available at /backend folder.

+## React Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: